 The wall was damaged as the result of a hit and run accident the night before, leaving the famous garden with its saints and historic paraphernalia vulnerable to potential theft and vandalism.

-¡YouthWorks! is gearing up recruitment for five to six part-time job opportunities with Verde Fund partner Reunity Resources.
+YouthWorks is gearing up recruitment for five to six part-time job opportunities with Verde Community Project partner Reunity Resources.

-The Verde Fund is a City of Santa Fe initiative launched by Mayor Javier Gonzales to bring positive change to our community.
-The Fund’s goal is to connect local young people to the economy while helping vulnerable families address hunger, save money, build resiliency, and prepare Santa Fe for the impact of climate change.
+The Verde Project is a City of Santa Fe initiative launched by Mayor Javier Gonzales to bring positive change to our community.
+The Project’s goal is to connect local young people to the economy while helping vulnerable families address hunger, save money, build resiliency, and prepare Santa Fe for the impact of climate change.

 Out of that brainstorming session, the trio of med students developed a four-week comprehensive, youth-focused health curriculum around the topics of sexual health, anatomy and physiology, substance abuse, and mental health.

 When asked why they chose YouthWorks as the site to develop this public health programming, Mr. Wilkinson said, “We are passionate about teaching and educating the youth on issues that affect them, and want to make sure they can make informed decisions.”